Maximal-ein/social-media-app/README.md

 Social media SPA with clean and reusable components based on react + vite.
-Routing (BrowserRouter), API (axios server), authorization, pagination and so on.
+Routing (BrowserRouter), API (axios server), authorization, infinite scroll (IntersectionObserver), pagination and so on.